astronomer/docs/astro/export-datadog.md

   :::info

-  By default, the Astro Datadog integration also sends a Deployment's [Airflow metrics](https://docs.datadoghq.com/integrations/airflow/?tab=host#data-collected) to Datadog.
+  By default, the Astro Datadog integration also sends a Deployment's [Apache Airflow® metrics](https://docs.datadoghq.com/integrations/airflow/?tab=host#data-collected) to Datadog.
 To send only task logs to Datadog, add the following environment variable:

     - **Key**: `ASTRO_DATADOG_METRICS_DISABLED`
     - **Value**: `true`